Skip Navigation

 Play the long game, as change rarely happens overnight.
 Keep building your coalition, gathering more testimonies, and pushing for more legislators to get involved.
 Even if initial efforts don’t result in immediate success, each step forward brings you closer to the goal.

-"For a program to be sustainable, realize it also needs to evolve to a full year of clinical practice so that new teachers are successful at a far higher rate," says West.
+"For a program to be sustainable, realize it also needs to evolve to a full year of clinical practice so that new teachers are successful at a far higher rate," says NEA Senior Policy Analyst Blake West.
 "The decrease in turnover (churn) can make pay for student teaching far more affordable."

-If your campus chapter does secure a bill, keep up the momentum by tracking its progress, staying in touch with key lawmakers, and working with your state affiliate to ensure that the issue remains a priority on the legislative agenda.
+If a bill is secured, keep up the momentum by tracking its progress, staying in touch with key lawmakers, and working with your state affiliate to ensure that the issue remains a priority on the legislative agenda.
 If the bill is stalled or delayed, keep building support and advocating for continued action.

 National Education Association logo